dlab-berkeley/programming-fundamentals/1-2_create.md

 ### Moving

 Let's create that directory and file one more time.
-(Note that this time we're running `nano` with the path `thesis/draft.txt`, rather than going into the `thesis` directory and running `nano` on `draft.txt` there.)

 ~~~ {.input}
 $ pwd